 Taiichi Ohno — a Japanese Industrial Engineer, was known as the father of the Toyota Production System.
-While searching for better ways to optimize resources, Ohno identified 7 lean wastes (Muda in Japanese) in manufacturing processes (the 8th waste was added in the 90s).
+While searching for better ways for process improvement and to optimize resources, Ohno identified 7 lean wastes (Muda in Japanese) of lean manufacturing (the 8th waste was added in the 90s).

-The 8 wastes are known as TIMWOODS —
+The 8 wastes of Lean Manufacturing are known as TIMWOODS —

-The 8 waste methodology was originally developed for the automobile sector.
+The 8 waste methodology of Lean Manufacturing was originally developed for the automobile sector.
 But as time passed, multiple industries across the vertices started utilizing it to add value to the business processes.

 We will examine each of these wastes in detail below:

-The waste of transportation is the moment of people, tools, inventory, equipment, or products in access.
+Transportation waste is the moment of people, tools, inventory, equipment, or products in access.
 It’s the excess moment of resources being utilized for the customers first-hand.
 In any business process, there happens to be the shortest transport distance.
 Having to move work in process from department to department when simpler production compositions are available, the process is considered to be a waste.

 Sometimes it gets tough to think of inventory in excess as waste.
 It’s because inventory is considered an asset.
-But inventory in excess is a waste for sure!
-It can create problems such as greater lead times in the production process, inefficient allocation of resources, defects or damage to materials and problems hidden in the inventory that take longer to surface.
+But in excess, it is an inventory waste for sure!
+It can create problems such as greater lead times in the production process, inefficient allocation of resources, defects or damage to materials, and problems hidden in the inventory that take longer to surface.
 Excessiveness can be caused by over-purchasing of raw materials and supplies, overproducing of work in process by having long queues, or producing more product than the customer’s requirement.

 Waiting time is often caused by halts and jump points in the production stations and can result in excess inventory and overproduction.
 Waiting waste can also be generated by upstream processes that are unpredictable due to disruptions or quality issues.

 - Designing processes to ensure continuous flow or single piece flow